-Thank you for your questions – I will do my best to answer them.
+Thank you for your questions and for contacting Ask About Islam.
+I will do my best to answer them.

 Islam is unlike any other religion because it is not merely a belief to which one adheres, but rather Islam is a complete way of life.
 Muslims put their beliefs into practice on a daily basis.
 Islam provides guidance in all the spheres and activities of life.
 Furthermore, it is unique in that it is not named after any person, tribe, region or culture.
 Islam is named after a belief in one God, Allah, and submission to His will.
 In other words, Muslims put Allah’s Will before their own.

 The message of Muhammad (peace be upon him) is not new; his message of absolute monotheism is a reaffirmation of what came before it.
 We as humans constantly stray from guidance if we are left on our own without a divine reminder, thus Allah the Merciful has sent us prophets to remind us.
 Islam preaches the same message of all previous prophets.
 That message is: Allah is One, worship Him alone.

 Additionally, human society changes and develops with time, and so Allah has adjusted His Laws slightly over the centuries to correspond accordingly.
 Thus while Allah's message of divine oneness has been the same since the beginning of time, His Sacred Law has been abrogated and amended with the advent of each new prophet.
 The Sacred Law of Muhammad (peace be upon him) represents the final version of Allah's commandments applicable to all of humankind until the Last Day.